sug4ndh/flipinstock/README.md

 ###Requirements

-Ensure that you have zenity installed.
+Please ensure that you have zenity installed.

-If you are plannig to use firefox, mplayer or chrome, make sure that they are installed.
+If you are plannig to use firefox, mplayer or chrome, please make sure that they are installed.

 ###Usage